octoxalis/contextual-css/README.md

 ## File format

 By convention, the **Contextual-CSS** file has a double extension: `.context.html` (even if the file format is not fully compliant with an HTML grammar).
 After processing, this extension is replaced by the usual `.css` one.<br/>
-In the tutorial, the name of each file is the root tag of the file.
+In the [tutorial][2], the name of each file is the root tag of the file.

-As to improve code reading, an 8-spaces indentation between the opening tag and its declarations is used.<br>
+To improve code reading, an 8-spaces indentation between the opening tag and its declarations is used.<br>
 CSS output files are **minified by default**.
 Unminifying is done using the `--u` argument when invoquing the script.